-The DBA in Project and Programme Management is divided into two parts and can be studied over a minimum of 6 semesters (3 years)
+The DBA in Project & Programme Management is divided into two parts and can be studied over a minimum of six semesters (three years)

 The aim of Part 1 is to write and agree your research proposal as a basis for progressing to Part 2.

 During Part 1, students are required to attend the six courses listed below:

 - Thesis Management - Writing for Success

 - Qualitative and Mixed Research Methods or Qualitative Research Methods (online)

 - Case Study Research

 DBA - Assessed elements